rogiovan/round-robin-scheduler/README.md

-# round-robin-scheduler
+# Round-Robin-scheduler
-A simple Round-Robin scheduler
+A simple Round-Robin scheduler template for bare-metal system (with no preemption).